Tebyt/IV-Project/README.md

 * **timeduration.sql-->timeduration.csv** the start and end date of the whole data set i.e. first post and end post.
 Dates are in the same format as from_unixtime()
 * **postTimeSeries.sql-->postTimeSeries.csv** information to use in the svg for each user i.e. for each user, post number over some duration versus times, where duration can be month, week, day
 * **threadInfo.sql-->threadInfo.csv** Information about each thread: threadid, thread title, total posts, total active users.
 This should be used when displaying the SVGs for the threads on the dual view.
-* **forumInfo.sql-->forumInfo.csv** Information on the forums: forum, forumid, number of threads, number of posts, number of active users, admin.
+* **forumInfo.sql-->forumInfo.csv** Information on the forums: forum, forumid, number of threads, number of posts, number of active users, first post date, and last post date.
 This is for the forum dropdown.

 ### Obtaining the json file, dual_data.json
 1. Install python.
 2. Open transform.py.
 If you want to limit the number of rows, set isLimit = True.
 Note if you want to limit the number of rows based on the the number of thread replies, run sql_preprocessing/postTimeSeries.sql with the appropriate number of thread replies.